Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 	</dict>
 ```

 What if we had a number of Mac Minis used as an XCode build cluster.
-You might want them to power up and log in automatically after a power outage.
-So we put change that `<false/>` to `<true/>` and we upload the preference file exactly the same way we did other preferences.
-Then scope that preference file to the build Minis.
-I would give it a name that told us what it was for such as "Build Minis Allow Auto Login"
+They're hiding in a server room without monitors or keyboards so it might be safe to power them up and log in automatically after a power outage.
+So we change that `<false/>` to `<true/>` and upload the preference file exactly the same way we did other config profiles.
+Scope that preference file to the build Minis and we have handled our 'special case'